 The site pointed towards Pioche appears to be in operation, although I was unable to lock on to a frequency with my 2.4GHz counter.
 Now of course it would be interesting to know where the counterpart, the central hub, is.
 A microwave dish requires line of sight.
 That puts it on a mountain top.
 Looking at the topo map, the most promising candidate by far is the 9395 ft.
 Highland Peak about 5 miles southwest of Pioche, and about 55 miles from Badger Mountain.
 According to the topo maps there is a road leading up to its top, and some sort of radio facility can be seen on top in detailed satellite images.
 In 2007, we confirmed the location fo the hub on Highland Peak by the direction of the dishes of a similar site on Mount Irish.

-It appears that Mount Irish is no longer used as a central hub for the ACMI Range system, and that it has been replaced around 1998 by a newer system with a central hub on Highland Peak.
+It appears that Mount Irish is no longer used as a central hub for the NACTS Range system, and that it was replaced around 1998 by a newer system with a central hub on Highland Peak.
+Around 2015 the eastern hub seems to have moved again and is now located on Ella Mountain.

 Besides the two transceivers sites I found two survey markers of the "Defense Mapping Agency" (see photos below) and a clearing where the helicopter drops off the maintenance crew, some 50 or 100 feet southeast of the two repeaters.